Anurag Thakur hits out at Congress CMs for defending Sonia Gandhi | Politics

 Anurag Thakur hits out at Congress CMs for defending Sonia Gandhi

-Responding to the Congress allegation of the Enforcement Directorate harassing party president Sonia Gandhi, Union Minister Anurag Thakur slammed Chief Ministers of Congress for protesting in the national capital and looking after the issues of their own States.
+Responding to the allegations made by the Congress, Union Minister Anurag Thakur slammed Chief Ministers of Congress-ruled states for protesting in the national capital and not looking after the issues of their own States.

 - Country: